Skip to content

 In order to use OpenMPI, you must first load the appropriate environment module:

-module load gnu openmpi
+module load gnu/intel/nvhpc openmpi

 OpenMPI is one of several implementations of the Message Passing Interface (MPI) model of parallel computing for distributed systems.
 OpenMPI is an open-source implementation of this model with a wide range of powerful features.